 Office: PCD 4138

 Ph.D. in Industrial/Organizational Psychology, University of South Florida, 1975.

-I am interested in how organizational factors, work-nonwork interface, and personal characteristics interact to affect employee health, safety, and well-being.
-All of this fits into the newly emerging interdisciplinary field of occupational health psychology.
-My students, colleagues and I study counterproductive work behavior (things people do that harm coworkers and employers such as aggression and theft), interpersonal conflict, job attitudes, job stress, work-family conflict, and workplace violence.
+I am interested in both research methodology and in how organizational factors, work-nonwork interface, and personal characteristics interact to affect employee health, safety, and well-being.
+My methodology interests focus on the connection between design, measurement and statistics and in the nature of scientific inference.
+I have studied the proper use of control variables, and common method variance.
+My health and safety interests fit into the newly emerging interdisciplinary field of occupational health psychology.
+My students, colleagues and I study accidents/injuries at work, counterproductive work behavior (things people do that harm coworkers and employers such as aggression and theft), interpersonal conflict, job attitudes, job stress and workplace violence.
 We also study how personality affects each of these areas.
-Finally, several of these areas have been studied internationally with a series of cross-cultural/cross-national studies.

 We have several research thrusts going on at the current time.

 1. Counterproductive work behavior: We are studying potential antecedents of these behaviors to better understand why they occur.

 2. Workplace violence: We are studying how the climate of an organization contributes to violence.